Rehab Centers for Alcohol Addiction

 Otherwise referred to as alcohol use disorder (AUD) or alcoholism, alcohol addiction is a chronic medical condition characterized by the compulsive consumption of alcohol.
 This means that individuals who suffer from AUD struggle to control their drinking habits.

-The condition is characterized by the compulsive consumption of alcohol.
-Additionally, patients often feel negative emotions when they aren’t consuming alcohol and may end up acting upon those emotions in a destructive manner.
-Many who suffer from AUD also don’t have complete control over their use of the substance.
-In addition, AUD can affect familial relationships, physical health, and social interactions.
+People with AUD patients may also feel negative emotions (as well as uncomfortable physical symptoms) when they aren’t consuming alcohol and may end up destructively acting upon those emotions.
+In this way, alcoholism can affect familial relationships, physical health, and social interactions.

-- Inability to stop drinking despite a strong desire to quit
+- An inability to stop drinking despite a strong desire to quit

 - Drinking even in dangerous or non-ideal situations